Skip to main content

 Tax-Free Threshold

-Here in Australia there is a tax threshold of $18, 200 for people who are an Australian Resident for tax purposes Students on a international study visa, and studying for 6mths or more, you are deem as Australian Resident for tax purposes.
+Here in Australia there is a tax threshold of $18, 200 for people who are an Australian Resident for tax purposes Students on a international study visa, and studying for 6mths or more, are deemed as Australian Resident for tax purposes.
 This means you only pay tax when you have earned over $18,200.
 You can choose to claim or not claim the tax-free threshold on the tax file number (TFN) declaration you give to your payer.

 Tax Return